-Chudob was another winning choice for our trip, as it was situated within easy reach of the Von Lindequist Gate and our accommodation at Mokuti Etosha Lodge, which is located just outside of the national park.
-Here we were able to watch the wildlife come and go as the sun set in the background, while still having enough time to make it to the gate before closing.
+Chudob was another winning choice for our trip, as it was situated within easy reach of the Von Lindequist Gate and our accommodation at Mokuti Etosha Lodge, located just outside the national park.
+Here, we could watch the wildlife come and go as the sun set in the background, while still having enough time to make it to the gate before closing.

-The man-made Halali waterhole is situated at Halali Rest Camp and is a great place to sit with a sundowner or snack, and a pair of binoculars.
-But be careful not to leave your food unattended as a pair of honey badgers are known to go after anything they can, including your toes!
+The man-made Halali waterhole is situated at Halali Rest Camp and is a great place to sit with a sundowner or snack and a pair of binoculars.
+But be careful not to leave your food unattended, as a pair of honey badgers are known to go after anything they can!

-If you’re a birder, you’ll find Fisher’s Pan an absolute delight during the rainy season when the pan welcomes thousands of flamingoes, as well as other wetland birds and migratory species.
+If you’re a birder, you’ll find Fisher’s Pan an absolute delight during the rainy season when the pan welcomes thousands of flamingoes and other wetland birds and migratory species.

 The plains between Halali and Okaukuejo camps are a great place to spot smaller creatures such as the bat-eared fox.
 At the same time, the western side of Etosha has recently opened to the public and provides a different type of landscape thanks to its red soil and undulating terrain.
 On this side of the park, you will find Hartmann’s mountain zebra, black rhino and black-faced impala.